GraceKeane/GraphTheoryProject_G00359990/overview.md

 ### Non-deterministic finite automaton<br>
 NFAs were introduced in 1959 by Michael O. Rabin and Dana Scott.
 An NFA is a state machine that consists of numerous states that can accept or reject a finite string.
 Non-deterministic finite automata can have any number of arrows for each state and symbol.

-*Sample NFA*
+*Sample beginner regex to NFA calculations*
 <p align="center">
   <img src="https://github.com/GraceKeane/GraphTheoryProject_G00359990/blob/master/Thompson's%20expressions%20%26%20descriptions/NFA.PNG" width="470" height="200">
 </p>
-The output of this NFA is 111101, 00001010, 1110
-Explain how i got this result in basic stepts

 ## Run
 How to run the program